 These are not all the possible side effects of XEOMIN.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 General information about the safe and effective use of XEOMIN

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
-Do not use XEOMIN for a condition for which it was not prescribed.
-Do not give XEOMIN to other people, even if they have the same symptoms that you have.
-It may harm them.
 You can ask your pharmacist or doctor for information about XEOMIN that is written for health professionals.